CigarsSmoker/Clone/Logger.md

 ##### Special status indicators

-The _eye-slash_ icon means the entry is a behind-the-scene network request.
+The _eye-slash_ indicator means the entry is a behind-the-scene network request.

-The _X_ icon means the entry belongs to a tab which has been closed.
-You may cleanup such entries from the logger using the _X_ icon in the toolbar.
+The _x_ indicator means the entry belongs to a tab which has been closed.
+You may cleanup such entries from the logger using the _x_ icon in the toolbar.

 ##### Filter expressions